On The Fragility of Benchmark Contamination Detection in Reasoning Models: Contamination with CoT on advanced LRMs Barely Leaves Evidence (Stage II: post-LRM)

 \textbf{Extensive contamination with CoT on LRMs barely leaves evidence.} As illustrated in Tab.~\ref{tab:deepseek_mia_auroc}, detection methods, which were effective in contamination introduced when the base model evolves into LRMs, consistently fail under extensive contamination with CoT to LRMs, performing close to random guessing.
 The previous SOTA approach, LiRA~\citep{mireshghallah2022empirical}, achieves only 58.74\% AUROC on average across six benchmarks.
 Then, we analyze the log prob of member and non-member samples before and after final stage contamination, shown as Fig.~\ref{fig:log_prob_main_r1}.
 After the extensive SFT contamination with CoT on members, the log prob of both members and non-members increases at a similar margin.
 This indicates that even without exposure to non-members, contaminated LRMs still have more confidence when responding to unseen samples that share similar distributions to training samples, which also explains why extensive contamination with CoT on LRMs barely leaves evidence.
 These results suggest that model developers could extensively contaminate their LRMs in the final stage while leaving little detectable evidence.

 \textbf{Discussion.} Despite~\cite{feng2024exposing} demonstrating that contamination detection could work in non-reasoning model scenarios, the detectors do not have access to the reasoning trajectories used in the LRM contamination scenario, so they have to rely on the generated responses from LRMs.
 However, LRMs typically possess strong reasoning abilities to output step-by-step long CoT and are difficult to converge on a specific sequence after contamination with long CoT.
-This may indicate that rather than memorizing specific reasoning trajectories, LRMs internalize the underlying knowledge and reasoning process during the contamination with CoT data, enabling generalization to distributionally similar questions (e.g., non-members).
-However, existing detection approaches typically assume that contaminated models assign lower loss to training sequences than to unseen ones.
-So, due to this generalization ability, LRMs can also achieve low loss on unseen samples that resemble the training set.
-This fundamentally challenges the assumption that all the detection approaches rely on, which is that benchmark contamination is more about memorizing the benchmark samples~\citep{morris2025much,hayes2025strong}.
+This may indicate that rather than memorizing specific reasoning trajectories, LRMs internalize the underlying knowledge and reasoning process during the contamination with CoT data, enabling generalization to distributionally similar questions (e.g., non-members). \rebuttal{While most detection methods rely on the assumption that contaminated models would achieve lower loss on training sequences~\citep{carlini2021extracting} or generate less diverse responses for seen questions~\citep{dong2024generalization} than for unseen ones.
+Accordingly, these methods rely on a gap in certain metrics (e.g., log-probability, Levenshtein distance, etc.) between trained and unseen samples to determine contamination.
+Nevertheless, these LRMs could also have lower loss when responding to those unseen samples that share similar distributions to the training set, benefiting from their long CoT ability, as shown in Fig.~\ref{fig:log_prob_main_r1}.
+This confounding factor (i.e, generalization) is not accounted for by existing detection approaches, challenging the assumption that benchmark data contamination is more about memorization~\citep{wu2025reasoning,morris2025much,hayes2025strong}. }